-Joe told us about the case of a freelance reporter, who was on an assignment in Afghanistan when he was seriously wounded by one of the many insurgent groups there, to illustrate the importance of having evacuation cover.
-Shot in an ambush, the injured reporter was admitted to a local military hospital intensive care unit where he was treated and stabilised for gunshot wounds to the chest.
-He was operated on immediately and flown out of Afghanistan on a German military flight at a cost of $5000 USD.
-The cost for the military flight and the surgery eventually totalled £35,533.66, but luckily, he will make a good recovery.
+Joe told us about the case of a freelance reporter, who was on an assignment in Afghanistan when he was seriously wounded by one of the many insurgent groups there, to illustrate the importance of having international expat health insurance cover.
+Shot in an ambush, the injured reporter was admitted to a local military hospital intensive care unit, where he was treated and stabilised for gunshot wounds to the chest.
+He was operated on immediately and flown out of Afghanistan on a German military flight at the cost of $5,000.
+The price for the military flight and the surgery eventually totalled £35,533.66, but luckily, he will make a good recovery.
 If you want good value for money on your medical health insurance, get a quote today.

-For freelance workers, NGO and voluntary aid teams, ready access to good quality international private healthcare for front line staff is essential, as the speed with which a patient is treated is often a factor in how quickly and fully they can recover.
-Particularly in countries such as Afghanistan and Iraq, where the medical infrastructure has been torn apart, access to basic lifesaving procedures such as intensive care can be extremely difficult, making evacuation to a suitable local medical center essential if lives are to be saved.
-In such circumstances, it is reassuring to know that Medibroker is on hand to recommend policies that provide cover for an insured to be airlifted out, should the need arise.
+For freelance workers, NGO and voluntary aid teams, ready access to good quality international private healthcare for front line staff are essential.
+The speed with which patients get treated is often a factor in how quickly they can recover.
+This is particularly the case in countries like Afghanistan and Iraq, where the medical infrastructure has been torn apart.
+Access to basic lifesaving procedures, such as intensive care, can be difficult, making evacuation to a suitable local medical centre essential if lives are to be saved.
+In such circumstances, it's reassuring to know that Medibroker is on hand to recommend the best expat health insurance policies that cover an insured person to be airlifted out, should the need arise.